 Dental Implant FAQ Beckley, WV

-Dental implants are a popular and effective way to replace missing teeth, and they offer many benefits over other tooth replacement options, such as dentures and bridges.
+Dental implants are a popular and effective way to replace missing teeth from an extraction, and they offer many benefits over other tooth replacement options, such as dentures and bridges.
 If you are considering dental implants, you may have questions about the procedure, the benefits, and the lifespan of implants.
 This FAQ will answer some of the most common questions about dental implants, including who a good candidate for implants is, what are the benefits of implants, and how long implants last.

 If you are looking to get dental implants, your surgeons at Mountain State Oral and Facial Surgery are here to not only provide the best service but answer some of the most common questions about dental implants.